comsystan/comsystanj/description/img2-description.md

 ### Directional correlation dimension
 - A directional dependent fractal correlation dimension is computed
-- For binary 8-bit images
+- For binary or grey 8-bit images
+- Binary [0, >0] or grey value mass algorithm
 - Classical pair wise occurrence counting
-- Binary [0, >0] algorithm
 - Directions can be set
 - Horizontal & vertical, 4 radial directions [0-180°], 180 radial directions [0-180°]
 - Computation times can be lowered by decreasing the Pixel% (% of randomly chosen image pixels)